 Vegetable Crop Insects - Joanne Whalen, Extension IPM Specialist; email@example.com

-As corn borer and corn earworm populations start to increase, you will need to consider treatments for both insect pests.
-Sprays are needed at the bud and pin stages on processing beans for corn borer control.
-As earworm trap catches increase, an earworm spray will also be needed at the pin stage.
-You will need to check our website for the most recent trap catches to help decide on the spray interval between the pin stage and harvest for processing snap beans (http://ag.udel.edu/extension/IPM/traps/latestblt.html and http://ag.udel.edu/extension/IPM/thresh/snapbeanecbthresh.html).
-Once pins are present on fresh market snap beans, a 7 to 10-day schedule should be maintained for corn borer and corn earworm control.
+At this time, you will need to consider treatments for both corn borer and corn earworm from the bud stage through harvest on processing snap beans.
+After the pin sprays, you will need to check our website for the most recent trap catches to help decide on the spray interval between the pin stage and harvest for processing snap beans (http://ag.udel.edu/extension/IPM/traps/latestblt.html and http://ag.udel.edu/extension/IPM/thresh/snapbeanecbthresh.html).
+The highest labeled rates of insecticides may be needed if population pressure is heavy in your area.
+Remember, Orthene will not provide effective earworm control.
+Be sure to scout fields at least twice a week for corn earworm to be sure that a tighter schedule is not needed between the pin spray and harvest.
+Once pins are present on fresh market snap beans, a 5 to 7-day schedule should be considered for corn borer and corn earworm control.

-Downey Mildew on Cucumber and Other Cucurbits – Kate Everts; Vegetable Pathologist, University of Delaware and University of Maryland; firstname.lastname@example.org
+Downy Mildew on Pumpkin – Kate Everts; Vegetable Pathologist, University of Delaware and University of Maryland; email@example.com

 Agronomic Crop Insects - Joanne Whalen, Extension IPM Specialist; firstname.lastname@example.org